zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 ## 2. How do we solve the model we've just built?

-We now have two key pieces: a discretised domain (our 'Minecraft' world) with initial fluid properties contained in each box, and the system of equations that governs them.
-The goal of this section is to bring them together by discretising the governing equations to fit our gridded space.
+We now have two key pieces: a discretized domain (our 'Minecraft' world) with initial fluid properties contained in each box, and the system of equations that governs them.
+The goal of this section is to bring them together by discretizing the governing equations to fit our gridded space.

 ### A Deeper Dive into Control Volumes and the Finite Volume Method